This section walks you through the most essential Axiom settings.

 - How long can you use your Instance.

 - Maximum Query Window.

-If you’re a team Owner, you can add new team members to the team by selecting the Add button at the upper right corner on the Axiom UI.
+If you’re a team Owner or Admin, you can add new team members to the team by clicking on New team at the upper right corner on the Axiom UI.

 Enter the name of the user you want to add as a member.